-Recognizing that the requirements for private companies and third party providers may beare less rigorous than those for the PSB depending on the extent of the bidirectional relationship with the third party provider, the PSB shall ask each private and-third party provider who operates at one or more PSB property to provide the PSB with a written plan for how it intends to comply with the Americans with Disabilities Act (ADA), as well as the extent to which the program intends to voluntarily comply with the spirit of IDEA regulations.
-All contracts Any future contracts to be negotiated with PSB partners running extracurricular programs shall include a non-discrimination clause that allows the district to terminate a contract based on the failure of the relevant third party to comply with its ADA obligations, set as a condition of partnership public disclose of the foregoing information.
+ask each private and third party provider who operates at one or more PSB property to provide the PSB with a written plan for how it intends to comply with the Americans with Disabilities Act (ADA), as well as the extent to which the program intends to voluntarily comply with the spirit of IDEA regulations.
+Any future contracts to be negotiated with PSB partners shall set as a condition of partnership public disclose of the foregoing information.
 This paragraph shall become effective immediately upon the School Committee's adoption of this policy.

 For programs where the PSB are not required to provide accommodations (e.g. for general education students who reside within 1.5 miles of their home school), the PSB shall nevertheless retain the optionendeavor to voluntarily offer such accommodations in the spirit of fostering maximal inclusivity.
-Where the location of a townwide after school program is logistically challenging for a subset of students, the district shall develop a transportation plan to facilitate participation.
-Parents and caregivers shall also have the option of independently providing necessary accommodations beyond minimum level requirements, such as a 1:1 aide, as long as the PSB and/or third party provider is not charged based on the decision of the parent or caregiver, and the program not fundamentally altered.
+Where the location of a townwide after school program is logistically challenging for a subset of students, the district shall develop a written transportation plan to facilitate participation and consider opening other program locations more convenient to the program participants.
+Parents and caregivers shall also have the option to of independently provide ing necessary accommodations beyond minimum level requirements, such as a 1:1 aide, as long as the PSB and/or third party provider is not charged based on the decision of the parent or caregiver, and the program not fundamentally altered.